DutchDjangoAssociation/django-sprint/flyer.md

 # Welcome to the Dutch Django sprint 2015!

-#### During this 2-day sprint we'll join forces and contribute to the Django Web Framework.
+During this 2-day sprint we'll join forces and contribute to the Django Web Framework.
+We hope to resolve many tickets again, and make Django even better, more advanced and powerful.
+We try to have at least one sprint every year.
+You can follow us on Meetup.com and Twitter.

+- Misschien wat info over wat de laatste tijd gebeurd is met Django?
+  Nieuwe website, migrations in 1.7, nieuwe ontwikkelingen, wat gaat er komen, beetje globaal beeld.

 ## How does it work?